 3.Parallel misalignment is the least complex form of misalignment.
 It is often caused by the incorrect positioning of the motor along its shaft axis, positioned either too far forward or backward compared to the other shaft.
 Or it can be caused by incorrect positioning of the pulleys on their respective shaft, where one of the pulleys needs to be adjusted on the shaft.

 Belt Alignment Methods

-“Soft foot” is a condition in which one of the feet of a machine does not sit flat on the baseplate.
+- Soft foot is a condition in which one of the feet of a pump does not sit flat on the baseplate.
 Soft foot is among the most common causes of misalignment.
-Accordingly, one of the first steps to take in an alignment check is to assess the equipment's foundation and employ a suitable shaft alignment tool to identify and correct potential soft foot conditions.
-Some laser-guided alignment tools have a soft foot operation capability that guides the user through corrective procedures.
-Shim plates generally can be used to bring machines back into both vertical and horizontal alignment.
+To check, operators should first assess the equipment's foundation and employ a suitable shaft alignment tool to identify and correct potential soft foot conditions.
+Some laser-guided alignment tools have a soft foot operation capability that guides the operators through corrective procedures.

 Maintaining Correct Alignment